 Kathy Stompro became interested in an athletic trainer career because of her love for sports and competition.
 With 30 years of experience, 25 being at Sanford Health, the role of athletic trainers has evolved.

-Kathy is a lead athletic trainer for several schools in and around Fargo, North Dakota.
+Stompro is a lead athletic trainer for several schools in and around Fargo, North Dakota.
 She says it’s important for schools to have athletic trainers for many reasons.

-Kathy references an incident where an athletic trainer saved the life of a young basketball player by initiating CPR immediately.
+Stompro references an incident where an athletic trainer saved the life of a young basketball player by initiating CPR immediately.

 “We’re always in the background watching,” she said.
 “We’re highly trained to do the things when we need to, should an emergency or injury surface.”

-Kathy said her career as an athletic trainer has been rewarding.
+Stompro said her career as an athletic trainer has been rewarding.

 “I stayed in this because of the versatility.
 I like the transition between different sports and the seasons and the opportunity to be both indoors and outside,” she said.
 “And through the years, I’ve been able to work and build relationships with young athletes, coaches and their families.”